AstroMeters/Fireworks2023/README.md

 # Element recognisation in measured spectral profiles

 Estimation of elements from spectra is a critical part of this project.
 Specific elements are identified based on their unique spectral lines.
 This process involves comparing observed spectra against known spectral lines of various elements.
 By analyzing the position and intensity of these lines, it's possible to determine the composition of the substance being observed.

+**Description of the analysis of individual spectra and their elements is located in a separate document called [Analysis](analysis.md).**

 >[!CAUTION]
 >I currently do not have  this part of project implemented in any form.
 During exploring of availible options, I found it difficult to find an accessible spectrum catalog for this purpose.
 If you have any tips or ideas on how to solve this, I would appreciate any suggestions and comments.